PSTN network topology: Bell System

-In the late 1940s the Bell System devised plans to consolidate the various incompatible local telephone numbering plans of its constituent service areas into a unified network, that later became known as the North American Numbering Plan (NANP).
-This was a prerequisite to achieve Direct Distance Dialing (DDD) by customers, first implemented in Englewood, New Jersey in 1951.
-In addition to devising a unified numbering plan, AT&T reorganized the nationwide system that was spearheaded by AT&T Long Lines of local telephone exchanges and central offices into a hierarchical network containing five levels, called classes, of switching systems.
+In the late 1940s the Bell System devised plans to consolidate the various incompatible local telephone numbering plans of affiliated and independent service provides in North America into a unified numbering and routing system, that later became known as the North American Numbering Plan (NANP).
+Initially designed for use in Operator Toll Dialing, the reorganization was also a prerequisite for Direct Distance Dialing (DDD) by customers, first implemented in Englewood, New Jersey in 1951.
+In addition to devising a unified numbering plan, the American Telephone and Telegraph Company (AT&T) reorganized the switching and routing plan under management by AT&T Long Lines into a hierarchical network with five levels, termed classes of switching systems.

-As long-distance calling was originally established, it could take up to seven minutes to complete a connection to another major city, and small points would need to have call back appointments made with long lead times for circuits to be reserved.

 The newly devised hierarchy was maintained into the early 1980s, when technological advances and business models rendered it increasingly obsolete, but the hierarchical features live on in terms, such as Class 4 and Class 5 telephone switch, referring to tandem and end-office switches, respectively.
 The PSTN in the United States was essentially restructured with the 1984 divestiture of AT&T. The old Long Lines network remained with AT&T, but its internal routing became non-hierarchical with the introduction of advanced computer-controlled switching.
 Each major long-distance carrier can have its own internal routing policies, though they generally start with the same principles and even components.

 With Bell System divestiture, the network in the US was divided into local access and transport areas (LATAs).
 Calls within LATAs were carried by Local Exchange Carriers (LECs), while calls between them were carried by interexchange carriers (IXCs).
 LATAs generally have one or more tandem switches which interconnect end office switches.

 While the following discussion refers to AT&T and (principally) to the United States, it is important to remember that until 1975, AT&T controlled Bell Canada and thus influenced corporate decisions north of the border.
 Bell Canada provided local operations in most of Ontario and Quebec, and both in its capacity as the largest telecommunications carrier in Canada and because of its historic operations in the Atlantic and Prairie provinces, dominated decisions over long-distance practices.
 Canadian authorities agreed that integration of Canadian long-distance services into a trans-national network was valuable to both countries, so that U.S. and Canadian services were integrated for networking capabilities at an early stage into what eventually became the foundation for the North American Numbering Plan area.